zquestz/dream-background-remover/README.md

 4. **Select AI model**:
    - **851 Labs Background Remover**: Fast and cost-effective (recommended for most users)
    - **Bria Remove Background**: Higher quality results, higher cost
+   - **Recraft Remove Background**: Tuned for AI, balanced performance and cost
 5. **Select mode**:
    - **Create Layer**: Creates a layer in your current image with the background removed
    - **Create File**: Create a new image with your background removed